 - The Ending Cell should reflect where the last point of data is within the sheet.

 - Select a Visualization Type.
 This determines how the data is display.
-Options include a bar chart, column chart, numeric display, line chart, and table.
+Options include a bar chart, column chart, line chart, and table.

 - Select Load Sheet to see a preview of the visualization.